SamueleGiuseppe25/Green_Credits_DRS/README.md

-# GreenCredits – Digital Bottle Return Platform
+# GreenCredits – Subscription Bottle Collection Platform

 ## Overview
-GreenCredits is a Python-based platform for Ireland’s Deposit Return Scheme (DRS).
+GreenCredits is a subscription-based web platform that makes plastic bottle returns hassle-free.
-It allows users to register, track credits from returned bottles, redeem or donate,
-and view nearby return machines on an interactive map.

-The project starts **web-first**, supporting receipt image uploads and web camera scanning.
-Later, it may extend with a **Kotlin mobile companion app** for native QR/receipt scanning.
+Users pay a monthly fee to have their bottles collected weekly instead of returning them in person.
+After each collection, our team redeems the bottles at the selected return point (e.g., Tesco, Lidl), and the voucher value is either credited to the user’s in-app wallet with proof attached, or donated on their behalf with a confirmation photo.

+This repository contains a FastAPI backend and a React frontend for the MVP.
+Payments (e.g., Stripe) and voucher scanning are simulated for development and demo purposes.

 ---

 ## Features
-- User registration & authentication (OAuth2/JWT).
+- User registration & authentication (JWT).
-- Credits wallet with donation & redemption options.
+- Subscription management (activate/cancel) – simulated payment for MVP.
+- Weekly collection slot preference and bookings (collections).
+- Return points directory and selection per booking.
+- Wallet credits from redeemed vouchers, or donation confirmation with proof.
-- Google Maps/Leaflet integration for return points.
+- Admin: manage subscriptions, collections lifecycle, and return points.
-- Admin dashboard for analytics & claim moderation.
-- Machine simulator API to test bottle returns.
-- Receipt scanning workflow:
-  - Phase 1 → Upload image or scan with web camera.
-  - Phase 2 → Extend with Kotlin mobile app (Google ML Kit).
-- Secure QR/barcode system for redemptions.
-- Cloud deployment with monitoring & logs.
+- Health checks and basic observability.

 ---

 ## Tech Stack
-- **Backend:** Python FastAPI, Celery, Redis
+- **Backend:** Python FastAPI
-- **Frontend:** React + TailwindCSS, Leaflet/Google Maps
+- **Frontend:** React (Vite) + TailwindCSS, Leaflet/OSM (or Google Maps)
-- **Databases:** PostgreSQL (core), MongoDB (logs)
+- **Database:** PostgreSQL
-- **Security:** OAuth2, JWT, RBAC, HTTPS
+- **Security:** OAuth2/JWT, RBAC, HTTPS
-- **Deployment:** Docker, Railway/Azure
+- **Deployment:** Docker + Docker Compose (dev), Railway/Azure (prod)
-- **Observability:** Sentry, Prometheus + Grafana
+- **Observability:** Structured logs; optional Sentry/Prometheus (future)

 ---